“Doesn’t that hurt?”

 When you pull or bend your finger (these are the two most common cracking motions), you stretch that fluid-filled capsule.
 This decreases pressure inside the gas-packed fluid, causing a small nitrogen bubble to form and then instantly pop.
 “The collapsing bubble is what causes the audible crack that we hear,” says Curda.

 (Here’s a quick video of the whole process, if you want a helpful visual).

 As for why the sound is so loud, science still isn’t totally sure.
 However, there is a reason why you can’t crack the same joint over and over again.
 “The gases take about 20 minutes to fully dissolve back into the fluid,” says Curda.
 That’s the refractory period—the amount of time that needs to pass until you can get cracking again.

 “Aside from some degree of compulsion, cracking the knuckles actually releases several pounds of pressure from the joints,” Weiss explains.

 So, what makes certain people love a good knuckle-popping so much?
 “People that use their hands and fingers regularly during the day without otherwise stretching will feel the need more often,” says Curda.
 Think writers, coders, surgeons, and artists, to name a few.

 But knuckle-cracking dependence goes further than that.
 Once you get into the habit, you become hooked on that feeling of relief—even the sound itself, says Weiss.
 “Cracking the knuckles is definitely addicting,” he affirms.
 It’s not something you can stop on a dime (no matter how much your family members and co-workers complain).

 Ah, the million-dollar question.
 I always wrote off the warnings of arthritis the same way I ignored my grandmother when she told me if I crossed my eyes enough they’d get stuck that way.

-Though the phenomenon is somewhat under-studied, science agrees: “There is no evidence that cracking your knuckles has any detrimental effect on your body,” says Curda.
-Intrinsically, there’s nothing about cracking your knuckles that leads to conditions like arthritis.
+Though the phenomenon is somewhat under-studied, our experts agree: “There is no evidence that cracking your knuckles has any detrimental effect on your body,” says Curda.
+So, intrinsically, there’s nothing about cracking your knuckles that leads to conditions like arthritis.